kalavai-net/kalavai-client/README.md

 ## Getting started

-The `kalavai` client is the main tool to interact with the Kalavai platform, to create and manage both local and public pools and also to interact with them (e.g. deploy models).
+The `kalavai-client` is the main tool to interact with the Kalavai platform, to create and manage both local and public pools and also to interact with them (e.g. deploy models).
 Let's go over its installation.

-From release **v0.5.0, you can now install `kalavai` client in non-worker computers**.
+From release **v0.5.0, you can now install `kalavai-client` in non-worker computers**.
 You can run a pool on a set of machines and have the client on a remote computer from which you access the LLM pool.
 Because the client only requires having python installed, this means more computers are now supported to run it.

-### Requirements for a worker machine
+### Requirements

+For workers sharing resources with the pool:

 - A laptop, desktop or Virtual Machine
 - Docker engine installed (for [linux](https://docs.docker.com/engine/install/), [Windows and MacOS](https://docs.docker.com/desktop/)) with [privilege access](https://docs.docker.com/engine/containers/run/#runtime-privilege-and-linux-capabilities).

-### Requirements to run the client

-- Python 3.10+
+> **Support for Windows and MacOS workers is experimental**: kalavai workers run on docker containers that require access to the host network interfaces, thus systems that do not support containers natively (Windows and MacOS) may have difficulties finding each other.

+Any system that runs python 3.6+ is able to run the `kalavai-client` and therefore connect and operate an LLM pool, [without sharing with the pool]().
+Your computer won't be adding its capacity to the pool, but it wil be able to deploy jobs and interact with models.

+#### Common issues

 If you see the following error: